Chris Cleverly: Tingo

+On 18 December 2023, the United States Securities and Exchange Commission (SEC) announced charges against Mmobuosi and three US-based entities: Tingo Group Inc, Agri-Fintech Holdings Inc and Tingo International Holdings Inc, alleging fraudulent financial claims to defraud investors.
 On 2 January 2024, Mmobuosi was charged with securities fraud, making false filings with the SEC, and conspiracy charges.
-The charges allege that from at least in or about 2019 through in or about 2023, that Mmobuosi orchestrated a scheme to enrich himself by falsely representing that the Nigerian companies he founded, Tingo Mobile and Tingo Foods, were operational, profitable businesses generating hundreds of millions of dollars in revenue respectively.
-In September 2024, in response to the SEC charges, a US federal court in New York ordered Mmobuosi to pay over $250 million in fines and barred him from serving as a director of a public company.
-Mmobuosi and three US-based companies, Tingo Group, Agri-Fintech Holdings, and Tingo International Holdings, "failed to answer, plead, or otherwise defend" themselves in the case.
+Cleverly resigned in December 2023 and suffered considerable losses due to the fraud ("My contracts were never honoured and I'm still owed over a million dollars in salary and out-of-pocket expenses.").
+In September 2024, a US federal court in New York ordered Mmobuosi to pay over $250 million in fines and barred him from serving as a director of a public company.
+Mmobuosi and three US-based companies, Tingo Group, Agri-Fintech Holdings, and Tingo International Holdings, "failed to answer, plead, or otherwise defend" themselves in the case..
+In August 2025, the SEC announced that Olayinka Temitope Oyebola and his Lagos-based firm, Olayinka Oyebola & Co.
+(Chartered Accountants), had agreed to a $200,000 settlement over charges that they helped facilitate the multi-year fraud orchestrated by Mmobuosi.